Written by Stacey Kelleher. Reviewed by Sean Busch.

 As parents of babies and toddlers, it’s important to stay on top of our cleaning game – especially before and after playdates!

-Whether you need to know how to clean wooden toys, outdoor play equipment, or grungy stuffed animals, these simple tips eliminate dirt and germs.
+Whether you need to know how to clean wood, tackle outside play equipment, or sanitize stuffed animals, we teach you how to disinfect toys without bleach.

-Even if your home is neat and tidy, toys and play equipment are germy spots in your home that can harbor:
+Even if your home is neat and tidy, toys and play rooms are germy spots in your home that can harbor:

 - E.Coli